-The underlying basis for all of transfusion and transplantation is the voluntary donation with consent of the donor or donor’s family.
+The underlying basis for all of transfusion, transplantation and ART is the voluntary donation with consent of the donor or donor’s family.
 Without the generosity of this altruistic effort, transplantation would not have been able to provide the medical care that has been developed over the last century.
 In the context of organ shortage, the importance of protecting donors and potential donors, particularly in vulnerable groups, has been highlighted in a number of international reports on the subject of trafficking or organs, tissues and cells (5), (6).
 Regularly scandals involving the trafficking of human beings for the procurement of organs or the sale and purchase of organs and tissues from the deceased are shocking the public and challenging its trust in donation and transplantation services.
 National boundaries are no obstacle to unscrupulous individuals motivated by profit and seeking to take advantage of vulnerable poor populations in low and middle income countries (7).
 Medical products of human origin circulate across national boundaries for good and bad reasons.
 In addition to importation of organs and tissues, patients are traveling between countries to receive transplants (i.e., transplant tourism) and thus the risk of importing new diseases in the immune-suppressed recipients is amplified.
 During 2005, a report from the state of New York in the U.S. identified a serious problem with donor recovery being undertaken outside of all standards and regulations.
 An organization was discovered to be recovering donors from funeral homes without the permission of families, without adequate medical screening, and was, in many cases, falsifying records.
 Tissue was sold to a number of processing centers and distributed both nationally and internationally.

 Noting the global increase in allogeneic transplantation of cells, tissues and organs, the World Health Assembly Resolution WHA57.18 in 2004, urged member states: